OferLevi85/athenz/docs/setup_zms.md

 Running this setup script completes the following two tasks:

-* Generate a unique private key that ZMS Server will use to sign any NTokens it issues
+* Generate a unique private key that ZMS Server will use to sign any X509 certificates it issues
 * Generate a self-signed X509 certificate for ZMS Server HTTPS support

 ### User Authentication